bazelbuild/bazel/site/en/tutorials/ccp-toolchain-config.md

 The key take-aways are:

-- You need to specify a `--platforms` flag in the command line for Bazel to resolve to the toolchain for the same constraint values on the platform.
+- You need to specify a matching `platforms` flag in the command line for Bazel to resolve to the toolchain for the same constraint values on the platform.
+  The documentation holds more [information about language specific configuration flags](/concepts/platforms).
 - You have to let the toolchain know where the tools live.
 In this tutorial there is a simplified version where you access the tools from the system.
 If you are interested in a more self-contained approach, you can read about